 I never met a pumpkin I didn’t like.

-When I got ready to celebrate another international Halloween…I need to get all my ducks (or pumpkins) in a row.
-This was always hard when you are living in a new country or location and you are trying to celebrate American Halloween for the first time in that location.
+When I lived abroad and got ready to celebrate another international Halloween…I needed to get all my ducks (or pumpkins) in a row.
+This was always hard when living in a new country or location and you are trying to celebrate American Halloween for the first time in that place.

-I realize it is now late October but for many expats, the planning of Halloween started long before the month of October.
+I realize it is now October 31st, but for many expats, the planning of Halloween started long before October.
 Some people put things into their suitcases from this past summer holiday in plans for the upcoming Halloween.
-Others commander the suitcase space of their traveling spouse to ensure that treats are in their new home country prior to this candy loaded holiday.
+Others command the suitcase space of their traveling spouse to ensure that treats are in their new home country before this candy loaded holiday.

 Expectations are hard to meet!

-Parents need to be careful and connect with what is special about this holiday for your family.
-As an expat, you can easily get side tracked and forget what is most important for your family.
+Parents need to be careful and connect with what is unique about this holiday for your family.
+As an expat, you can easily get sidetracked and forget what is most important for your family.
 You get worried about your child’s interactions.
-You worry about the exposure you child has to something different from his or her home environment.
-You worry that your child will miss out!
+You worry about the exposure your child has to something different from his or her home environment.
+You fear that your child will miss out!

 I have talked to a lot of five-year-olds and their parents from around the world.
 Here are a few things I have been told about Halloween.
 Remember my sources are five-year-olds!